 Cornstarch won’t remove sticky or oily residue.

 8. DIY dry shampoo

-If your cat desperately needs a clean, but you can’t bear the thought of bathing them, then this DIY dry shampoo recipe is the answer!
+If your cat desperately needs a clean, but you can’t bear bathing them, this DIY dry shampoo recipe is the answer!
 Mix ½ cup of finely ground oatmeal with ½ cup of cornmeal and 2 tablespoons of cornstarch.
-Sprinkle this mixture all over your cat, being careful to avoid their face.
-Rub the mixture in, and leave for five minutes before brushing out.
+Sprinkle this mixture all over your cat, while being careful to avoid their face.
+Rub the mixture in, and leave for 5 minutes before brushing out.

 This won’t remove stubborn stains or oily and sticky residue.

 If you have the choice, using a commercial brand of cat shampoo will always be your best bet.
 But that’s not something you’re always going to have on hand.
 Most cats don’t need a bath often since they do a great job keeping themselves clean most of the time.
 But if you need to wash a cat for an emergency cleaning session, rest assured that any of the alternatives we’ve listed above will do a great job of freshening up your feline friend.

 If you’ve used any of these shampoo alternatives on your cat or have a tried-and-tested DIY shampoo recipe of your own, we’d love to hear from you in the comments below!

 - 8 Natural Home Remedies for Cats With Dandruff

 - Black Friday Pet Product Deals & Sales